tranngochoang/molecular-docs/docs/overview/macro-anatomy.markdown

 /cell/radiusSize 1 1 0.5 um
 ```

-Cells modify the default behavoiur by placing a water containing cell into a vacuum-filled world.
+Cells modify the default behaviour by placing a water containing cell into a vacuum-filled world.

 ![World with and without /cell command]({{"/assets/images/world.svg" | relative_url}})
 {: .text-center}